dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 ### Data types

-As most statically typed functional programming languages, FunLang support ADTs which can be parameterised.
+As most statically typed functional programming languages, FunLang supports ADTs which can be parameterised.
 One of the simplest data types is `Bool`, which represents true and false values: